northsim/northsim-faq/docs/Japan.md

 ## eSIM Activation Checklist

-- [x] An email from NorthSIM with your eSIM Details
-- [x] A carrier unlocked and compatible device
-- [x] A reliable WiFi Connection
-- [x] A device which is charged more than 50%
+1. Connect to WiFi
-- [x] Scan your QR code
+2. Scan your QR code
-- [x] Enable Data Roaming
+3. Enable Data Roaming
+4. Select your eSIM for Mobile Data

 ## Activating your eSIM